 - 1 14 oz can of sweetened condensed milk

-- ½ cup freshly squeezed lime juice About 3-4 limes, additional is using for serving
+- ½ cup freshly squeezed lime juice (key limes or regular) About 3-4 limes, additional if using for decorating/serving

 - ½ teaspoon coconut extract